This caffeinated warm and sweet drink doesn’t only look and taste great but also has the ability to give you a gentle energy boost in the morning.

 - Gently pour the matcha green tea over the milk.
 Use a spoon by placing it upside down in the corner of the glass.
 By pouring the matcha tea on its surface the liquid will flow to the side and go down the glass under the foam, without staining the top white layer.

-Have in mind though, that when you’re ready to take a sip from this delicious hot latte, you’ll have to stir it up.
+Have in mind though, that when you’re ready to take a sip from this delicious hot latte, you’ll have to stir it.
 You will ruin the layered aesthetic, and your drink will turn soft green.

 Related Woke Lark recipes: